rust-lang/rust/doc/tutorial.md

 types by the compiler, and may not be overridden:

 * `Copy` - Types that can be copied: either implicitly, or explicitly with the `copy` operator.
-All types are copyable unless they are classes with destructors or otherwise contain classes with destructors.
+All types are copyable unless they have destructors or contain types with destructors.

 * `Send` - Sendable (owned) types.
 All types are sendable unless they contain managed boxes, managed closures, or otherwise managed